Ali-Al-Khuwaja/GameDevelopmentBirds/README.md

 - You can distribute and share your versions of the blog under the same license (CC BY 4.0).

 We believe in the power of community, and we hope that our work can continue to benefit others even if we are no longer able to maintain it (being dead is an exmple).

 ---

-This section explicitly gives others the permission and encouragement to continue the project if you’re unable to do so (being dead is an exmple).

----